Venus Rings the Buzzer by Holiday Mathis - Boston Herald - Go Tech Daily

 VIRGO (August 23 – September 22).
 No agreement, likeness, or conflict of interests is needed to make things work between people.
 Those things are a luxury.
 As long as there is respect and the recognition of connection, coexistence is possible.

-LIBRA (September 23 – October 23).
+LIBRA (September 23 to October 23).
 The small works cannot be broadly maintained.
 Too much would be missed.
 The large works require a mix of both broad regions and attention to detail.
-So whether you work large or small, the small things are important.
+So whether you work large or small, the small things matter.

 SCORPIO (October 24 to Nov.
 21).
 You have a way to love another person who is pure for your own expression and joy.
 Then you have a very different way to show your love that matches how the other person would prefer to receive it.

 SAGITTARIUS (November 22 to December 21).
 Attraction is the trigger that inspires you to flex your imagination muscles.
 Wanting makes you resourceful.
-Needing makes you determined.
+Need makes you determined.
 Speculation makes you smart.

 CAPRICORN (December 22 – January 19).
 In the past people had to go from door to door to make connections.
 Now the doors are e-mail addresses and the knock is a good subject line.
-Such things are worth spending time on to get well.
+Such things are worth spending time on doing well.

 AQUARIUS (January 20 – February 18).
 For many, longing is an uncomfortable version of love.
 Then there are people who prefer it, although they may not realize or admit that it is.
 Being at a distance creates a lot of fantasy and idealism.